kallemooo/rainGaugeLoraWan/README.md

 ## Rainfall calculation
 The rainfall calculation is inspired by the [Arduino-Rain-Gauge-Calibration][argc] instruction.

-I am using a tipping bucket rain gauge with the dimensions 11 cm by 5 cm respectively giving a catchment area of 55 cm&sup2;.
+A tipping bucket rain gauge with the dimensions 11 cm by 5 cm respectively is used, giving a catchment area of 55 cm&sup2;.
 A collection of 10 millilitres of rain is 10 ml/55 cm&sup2; = 0.181818182 cm = 1.81818182 mm of rain.

-In the tipping bucket rain gauge, the bucket tips 5 times for 10 ml (or 1.81 mm of rain) and so a single tip is for (10/5) ml = 2ml (or 0,364636364 mm).
+In the tipping bucket rain gauge, the bucket tips/tumbles 5 times for 10 ml (or 1.81 mm of rain) and so a single tip is for (10/5) ml = 2ml (or 0,364636364 mm).

 ## Hardware
 * An [Adafruit Feather 32u4 RFM95 LoRa Radio][32u4].
+* Power source is a LiPo battery.
 * A tipping bucket rain gauge.
+* RJ-11 jack for the tipping bucket connection.
+* Wires to connect the RJ-11 to the Feather.

+### Pin usage.
+#### RFM95 connection
+All needed pins of the the RFM95 pins is on the Feather directly connected to pins on the 32u4 except for RFM95 DIO1.
+For RFM95 DIO1 is Arduino pin 1 selected as it is external interrupt #3, and also located next to dio1 on the Feather.
+[Adafruit Feather 32u4 RFM95 pin mapping][RFM95pin].

+#### Tipping bucket connection
+The tipping bucket needs two pins on the Feather, GND and input.
+As input pin is Arduino pin 3 (external interrupt 0) selected.

+Weak pull-up needs to be enabled for Arduino pin 3 so when the tipping bucket tips/tumbles a low signal can be detected.

+## Software
+[PlatformIO][PlatformIO] using the [Adafruit Feather 32u4 PlatformIO board][feather32u4] is the base.
+The [Arduino-LMIC library][arduino-lmic] provides the LoRaWAN&trade; support.

+The firmware only counts number of tips/tumbles done by the tipping bucket and sends it using LoRaWAN&trade;.
+In the message is also the battery voltage level reported.

 ## Integration to [the things network][ttn]
 To simplify integration to [the things network][ttn] a decoder and encoder can be used to simplify usage of the MQTT API.